Differentially-Private Multi-Tier Federated Learning: Preliminaries and System Model

-\textbf{System Architecture}: We consider the hierarchical network architecture depicted in Fig.~\ref{fig2}.
-The hierarchy, from bottom to top, consists of local edge devices $\mathcal{I}=\{1,\cdots,I\}$, edge servers $\mathcal{N}=\{n_1,\cdots,n_N\}$, and the cloud server.
-The primary responsibilities of these layers include local model training (edge devices), local model aggregation (edge servers), and global model aggregation (cloud server).
+\textbf{System Architecture}: We consider the multi-tier network architecture depicted in Fig.~\ref{fig2}.
+We define $L$ as the number of layers below the cloud server, indicating that the total number of layers is $L+1$.
+The hierarchy, from bottom to top, consists of devices at the $L^\textrm{th}$ layer, $L-1$ layers of edge servers, and the cloud server.
+The primary responsibilities of these layers include local model training (edge devices), local aggregation (edge servers), and global aggregation (cloud server).